mobyinc/Cathode/README.md

 unless explicitly excluded–only actions that you specify are defined.
 Out of the box, the actions available are: `:index, :show, :create, :update, :delete`.

-In version 1, the following routes are created: `get api/products/`, `get api/products/{id}`, and `get api/products/search`.
+In version 1, the following endpoints are created: `get api/products/`, `get api/products/{id}`, and `get api/products/search`.
 By default, all products will be returned in the `index` call, and no permissions will be enforced on the `show` call.
 By default, the `search` call will take a `query` parameter and search for it using the `Product.title` field.

-In version 1.0.1, routes are created for the `sales` endpoint: `get api/sales/`, `get api/sales/{id}`, etc. Those endpoints are not accessible in version 1.
+In version 1.0.1, endpoints are added for the `sales` endpoint: `get api/sales/` and `get api/sales/{id}`, etc. Those endpoints are not accessible in version 1.
-However, because versions cascade, the routes on the `products` endpoint are all accessible in version 1.0.1.
+However, because versions cascade, the actions on the `products` resource are all accessible in version 1.0.1.

 ### Strong parameters for `create` and `update` actions